photoprism/photoprism-docs/docs/getting-started/advanced/databases.md

     Our [docker-compose.yml](https://dl.photoprism.app/docker/) examples include
     tested and working database configurations.
 These docs are for advanced users only.

+!!! note "MySQL"
+    Official support for MySQL is discontinued as Oracle seems to have stopped shipping [new features and improvements](https://github.com/photoprism/photoprism/issues/1764).
+    As a result, the testing effort required before each release is no longer feasible.

 ## MariaDB ##

 When creating a new database, make sure to set the charset and collation as follows: